MUYANGGUO/web/_posts/2022-05-25-EleTypes-An-Elegant-Typing-Test-Website.md

 ### Tech Stack

-This website is built purely in react.
-I only used libraries for style.
+This website is built purely frontend in react/HTML/CSS.
+I only used styling libraries for style.

+The most tricky part is to implement the "rewind and correct or move on" typing rule.
+For that I decided to use an empheral dictionary to store the history inputs when a "word match" result is determined based on the status of previous word correct/incorrect result.
+And this dictionary hold the value in current input field.

+Other details regards to the keymap, I disable the tab key, and implement a caps key lock detection.
+Spacebar is used to skip to next word, and trigger a match determination of the previous word, while clear the input field if the previous word is correct.

 For a complete project codes please visit the github project repo @ [here](https://github.com/gamer-ai/eletype-frontend).